Eudoxier/cs532-s17/assignments/assignment_three/README.md

 It won't be completely accurate, but it will be probably be consistently inaccurate across all files.
 You can use more accurate methods if you'd like, just explain how you did it.

+*   Term Frequency: number of times a word appears in a document.

 Don't forget the log base 2 for IDF, and mind your significant digits!